Blogs > Settling Your Pet In

 13 Ways to Help Dogs with Noise (& Thunderstorm) Anxiety

-If you have discovered that your forever friend doesn’t like thunderstorms, you are not alone.
-Many dogs get anxious when there are loud noises like thunder and fireworks.
+If you have discovered that your dog doesn’t like thunderstorms, you are not alone, in fact owners reports estimate 43.6% of dogs exhibit fear of thunder and 49% show significant fear to firework sounds.
 Sometimes it is a mild reaction and nothing to worry about, but sometimes it is extreme.
-There are a variety of things that might cause this reaction, and, luckily, there are some strategies to help relieve your dog’s anxiety around thunder and lightning.
+There are a variety of things that might cause this reaction, and, luckily, there are some strategies to help relieve your dog’s anxiety around loud noises including fireworks, thunder and lightning.

 Why Do Dogs Get Anxious During Storms?